Syzygium aqueum

-The wood is hard and can be used to make tools.
+The wood is durable and suitable for making tools.
 The bark of the tree is sometimes used in herbal medicines.
-It is grown in orchards and gardens and parks as an ornamental plant.
+It is grown in orchards and gardens, and parks as an ornamental plant.
 The leaves are edible and are sometimes used to wrap food.

-The fruit has a very mild and slightly sweet taste similar to apples, and a crisp watery texture like the inside of a watermelon.
+The fruit has a delicate, slightly sweet flavor reminiscent of apples, with a crisp, watery texture similar to the inside of a watermelon.
 It is a staple of Southeast Asian fruit stands, where it is inexpensive while in season.
 It does not bruise easily and may be preserved for months in a household refrigerator.